ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 - Pomodoro Settings enables Focus/Break cycling with automatic mode switching
 - Timer state and background preferences are maintained in memory (resets on page refresh)
 - Each mode (Timer Settings vs Pomodoro) has independent background color settings
+- The browser tab title reflects the live timer, play/pause state, and current mode
+- Background dropdowns use a black background for the menu and selection

 ---